 Chokers slow vehicles at a mid-point along the street and they create a clear transition between a commercial and a residential area.
 Chokers narrow overly wide intersections and midblock areas of streets and add room along the sidewalk or planting strip for landscaping or street furniture.

-Curb extensions improve safety for pedestrians and motorists at intersections and increase visibility and reduce speed of turning vehicles.
-They also encourage pedestrians to cross at designated locations, prevent motor vehicles from parking at corners, and shorten crossing distance and reduce pedestrian exposure.
+Curb extensions improve safety for people walking and driving at intersections by increasing visibility and reducing the speed of turning vehicles.
+They also encourage people walking to cross at designated locations, prevent people driving motor vehicles from parking at corners, and shorten crossing distance, thus reducing the amount of times people walking are exposed.

 These are bike lanes that physically separate people biking from people driving.
 This separation can be achieved with barriers, differences in grade and on-street parking.
 Protected bike lanes greatly enhance both the perception and reality of bike safety.
 By providing a safer rider experience, these lanes have been shown to increase the number of people cycling and therefore improve overall safety.